JOURNEY TOGETHER

 If you have any questions, please use the form below to email us or email direct to spiritjourneywa@gmail.com

-If you are ready to register your interesting joining us in 2026, please complete the expression of interest form below and press submit.
+If you are ready to register your interest in joining us on one of our two Weekend Short Journeys in 2026, please complete the expression of interest form below, nominating which journey dates you prefer and press submit when completed.
 You should expect confirmation of receipt of your form within 2 weeks.

-Meanwhile, check out the report on our most recent journey in June 2025 and the testimonials from some of the participants.
+Meanwhile, check out the report on our most recent Winter Desert Spirit journey in June 2025 and the testimonials from some of the participants.

-Please use this form to register your interest in joining a Desert Spirit Journey in 2026.
+Please use the form below to register your interest in joining a Desert Spirit Journey in 2026, nominating which journey dates you prefer and press submit when completed..
 We use your answers to the questions in this form to help us provide the best experience for all on the journey.
 Even if you have joined us before, we ask that you answer all the questions – your perspective and intentions may have changed subsequent to your last journey.

 Our Desert Spirit Journeys involve travel to remote desert areas where emergency response services are not immediately available.
 We take safety very seriously, which is why we need to arrange a meeting or telephone conversation with you prior to deciding to offer you a place on one of our journeys.
 Places are only confirmed when an offer of a place is accepted by you and full payment is received.